MailTape/MailTape-v1/_posts/2016-12-18-The-Holydrug-Couple.md

 + ## Phil Stroud - Flow
 _Dimitri_: **"****"**

-+ ##
++ ## Mick Jenkins - Drowning feat.
+BadBadNotGood
-_Dimitri_: **"**Mick Jenckins is a based Chicago rapper, few weeks ago he relased one of my best hip-hop album of the year entitled The Healing Component.
-Like this Drowning featuring BadBadNotGood his music is a kind of psychedelic hip-hop result of lot of experimentations.
-Really inspiring**"**
+_Dimitri_: **"**Mick Jenkins is a based Chicago rapper, few weeks ago he relased one of my best hip-hop album of the year entitled The Healing Component.
+Like this Drowning featuring BadBadNotGood his music is a kind of psychedelic hip-hop result of lot of experimentations which it reminds me on some points Outkast.
+Really inspiring.**"**

 <p id="outroduction">That's all folks!</p>